-Solar shadowing – reducing the losses is like partially unblocking a water pipe.
-Partially solar shadowing reduces the losses proportionally.
-Nevertheless, except in extreme clouding, quality modules produce some output.
-During daylight it’s rare to have zero output.
+Solar shadowing – reducing the losses is like you partially unblocking a water pipe.
+Partial solar shadowing reduces your losses proportionally.
+Except in extreme clouding, however, solar modules produce some output.
+During daylight it’s rare for you to have none.

 Solar Shadowing – reducing the losses – bypass diodes partially assist

 Most 12-volt solar modules have 60 cells.
 Each cell is connected in a string.
 A totally shadowed cell produces no current.
 Blocking one affects all.

 Basic modules supply the current of the least producing cell.
 To limit this, good quality modules have three strings.
 Each string has 20 cells.
 Furthermore, each string has a so-called ‘diode’.
 If activated, it carries current from unshaded strings.
 This assists, but is not a perfect solution.
 With only one cell shaded, output is slashed one-third.
 Furthermore, diodes are not reliable.
 One diode failing will prevent associated strings working.

 A typical bypass diode.
 Pic: Original source unknown.